hbmorrison/qmk_users_flexkey/readme.md

 in the QMK firmware, or it can be added as a submodule.
 The `install_keymaps.sh` script will install keymaps into several supported keyboards, which can then be compiled.
-The `flexkey` keymap files are small and can be copied into other keyboard keymap folders, and the exact configuration of the keymap can be adjusted by editing variables in the `rules.mk` file.
-Almost all of the functionality is defined in the `flexkey` userspace.
+The `flexkey` keymap files are small and can be copied into other keyboard `keymap/` subfolders, and the exact configuration of the keymap can be adjusted by editing variables in the `rules.mk` file.

 ## Core Functionality